EliTheHacker/Rom-Hack/README.md

 # Rom-Hack
-My rom hack

-This is a rom hack that I'm working on.
-Simply download the latest version and a GBA emulator and you're good to go.
+This is a rom hack I'm working on.
+Download the latest version (v0.2) and open it with a GBA emulator.
+I upload a new version almost everyday, with minor changes. (version number doesnt change usually)